TyshaunKnight/ticket-lifecycle/README.md

 <img width="914" height="762" alt="Screenshot 2025-10-15 at 6 37 43 PM" src="https://github.com/user-attachments/assets/cf8bbb69-f570-4fa0-839a-1d1aad58296d" />
 </p>
 <p>
 John reaches out to Ken to inquire more about the issue.
 He discovers that only 2 people in the accounting department are experiencing this issue.
-He tells Ken to have them restart their computers and Ken agrees to update Johb after lunch.
+He tells Ken to have them restart their computers and Ken agrees to update John after lunch.
 </p>
 <br />